jacopoc/ofbiz-tools/demo-backup/ofbizdocker/README.md

     - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 and always since: it's OK.
 Nothing to do, it's automated. :)
-In case you get an issue, simply restart the VM and restart the demos.
+In case you get an issue, simply reboot the VM and restart the demos.
 That happened once: https://issues.apache.org/jira/browse/INFRA-23637